-Karen J. Hedlund, former Deputy Administrator of the Federal Railroad Administration (FRA), has recently been named Director of Public-Private Partnerships (P3s) in the Strategic Consulting Group of Parsons Brinckerhoff.
-In her new position, Ms. Hedlund will continue working with federal, state and local transportation agencies as well as private companies to facilitate financing and development of transportation projects through P3s.
+Karen J. Hedlund, former Deputy Administrator of the Federal Railroad Administration (FRA), is currently working as a consultant on transportation matters to WSP, Plenary Infrastructure and American Triple I Partners. .
+She works with federal, state and local transportation agencies as well as private companies to facilitate financing and development of transportation projects.

 She was appointed Deputy Administrator of the FRA in November 2011, after serving as the agency’s Chief Counsel from June 2010.
 During her tenure, she provided leadership for the administration’s $12 billion high-speed rail grant program, including $3 billion of investments in the California High Speed Rail Project, and $3 billion in improvements to the Northeast Corridor.